 If you decide to get funding for your business through a loan or line of credit, there are several things to consider.

-First, if you don’t have time to wait a few months for the cash, business loans and lines of credit are not the right choice for you.
-TCI Business Capital’s quick approvals and fast setups can get you funded quickly.
+First, if you don’t have time to wait a few weeks or months for the cash, business loans and lines of credit are not the right choice for you.
+TCI Business Capital’s fast account setup process can get you funded quickly.

 If you’re growing rapidly the cash the bank provides may be limited.
 With our invoice factoring programs, we’re able to grow with you.
 The more contracts you take on, the more cash we’ll provide.